V3lectronics/SPIRIT/README.md

 -The emptied battery can be swapped for a fully charged one to effectively get back to 100% almost instantly.

-*considering using cylindrical AAAA batteries for even easier replacement and swapping, however there are some drawbacks like efficiency, and environmental concerns.*

 #### Dimensions

 80mm x 148mm (±1mm)